-End of Correction parameters section related to the deformity is included in the Deformity Parameters Tab and it is collapsed at the bottom of the Deformity screen.
+End of Correction parameters section related to the deformity is included in the Deformity Parameters Tab and it is displayed at the bottom of the Deformity screen.

-By enlarging this section, the three graphic view boxes display the position of the bone segments expected at the end of the treatment (deformity correction).
+The three graphic view boxes display the position of the bone segments expected at the end of the treatment (deformity correction).